softbar/RpcTools/README.md

 	- SamsungTVRemote	Enable network remote commands to Samung TV F-Series (UE55F6470) Use this to power off your TV

 Unneeded add-on modules can be safely deleted, but are reinstalled during an update

+When using a Fritzbox add-on modules, it suffices to specify when creating the host or the IP.
+As an example, http://fritz.box or 192.168.178.1